This article needs a technical review. How you can help.

 The message starts with a repeat of the information in the title, then presents a standard diff of the content, showing exactly what changed.
 The changes are shown as HTML source code, which can be a little weird to read if you're not used to it in the context of MDN.

-After the diff itself comes a list of useful links that you can use to act on the change in some way, including:
+Below the diff there is a list of useful links that you can use to act on the change, including:

 - View the MDN profile of the user that made the change